Projects

 PEWS Sustainability is an initiative to: highlight sustainability research at UC, support community partnerships with sustainability goals, host public-facing events about sustainability.
 This is initiative is funded by the Research 2030 Initiative of the UC Office of Research.

-As part of the Whiting Public Engagement Program, Melissa Jacquart and team will partner with the Greater Cincinnati STEM Collaborative to pilot an after-school Philosophy & Science Fair Club for 7th and 8th-grade students.
+As part of the Whiting Public Engagement Program, Melissa Jacquart and team have partnered with the Greater Cincinnati STEM Collaborative to work with elementary students in exploring science through the development of science fair projects.

 Research